GinChoYen/Anthony/machine_learning/readme.md

 machine learning study plan:
 1. Learn about NLP
 2. Learn about Transformers, LSTMs, LLMs
 3. Hands-on Transformers (BERT), LSTMs, LLMs (llama)
-Transformer:
+* Transformer:
 The Transformer is a deep learning model for predicting sequential data that was introduced by Vaswani et al
+* LSTM:
+Long short-term memory (LSTM) is a type of recurrent neural network (RNN) aimed at dealing with the vanishing gradient problem present in traditional RNNs.
+Its relative insensitivity to gap length is its advantage over other RNNs, hidden Markov models and other sequence learning methods.
-LLM:
+* LLM:
 Large language models largely represent a class of deep learning architectures called transformer networks.
 A transformer model is a neural network that learns context and meaning by tracking relationships in sequential data, like the words in this sentence.